Clustered planarity testing revisited: Strong Hanani--Tutte for two-clustered graphs

 \section{Strong Hanani--Tutte for two-clustered graphs}

+In this section we prove Theorem~\ref{thm:StrongClusterHT}.
 Let $(G,T)$ be a two-clustered graph.
 Let $A$ and $B$ be the two clusters of $(G,T)$ forming a partition of $V(G)$.
 For a subset $V'\subseteq V(G)$, let $G[V']$ denote the subgraph of $G$ induced by $V'$.
+The following lemma gives a characterization of c-planarity for two-clustered graphs, similar to the one for c-connected clustered graphs~\cite[Theorem 1]{FCE95b_planarity}.

+\begin{lemma} An embedding of a two-clustered graph $(G,T)$ is a clustered embedding if and only if $G[B]$ is contained in the outer face of $G[A]$ and $G[A]$ is contained in the outer face of $G[B]$. \end{lemma}

+\begin{proof} The ``only if'' part is trivial.
+Let $\mathcal{D}$ be an embedding of $G$ in which $G[B]$ is contained in the outer face of $G[A]$ and vice-versa.
+First we extend $\mathcal{D}$ to an embedding $\mathcal{D}_1$ of a connected two-clustered graph $(G_1,T)$ by adding the minimum necessary number of edges between the components of $\mathcal{D}$.
+(If $G$ is connected, then $G_1=G$ and $\mathcal{D}_1=\mathcal{D}$.)
+The embedding $\mathcal{D}_1$ still satisfies the assumptions of the lemma, since adding an edge between two components creates no cycle.

+Next we contract each component of $G_1[A]\cup G_1[B]$ in $\mathcal{D}_1$ to a point, while keeping all the loops and multiple edges, and preserving the rotations of the vertices.
+Let $\mathcal{D}_2$ be the resulting embedding and $(G_2,T_2)$ the corresponding two-clustered multigraph.
+The connectedness of $G_2$ and the assumption of the lemma imply that the interior of every loop in $\mathcal{D}_2$ is empty of vertices.
+We remove all the loops, and apply Lemma~\ref{lemma:WeakBipartiteClusterHT} to the resulting two-clustered multigraph $(G_3,T_3)$.
+We obtain topological discs $\Delta_{A}$ and $\Delta_{B}$ certifying the c-planarity of $(G_3,T_3)$.
+Finally, we reintroduce the loops and decontract the components of $G_1[A]$ and $G_1[B]$ inside the discs $\Delta_{A}$ and $\Delta_{B}$, respectively.
+Finally, we delete the edges connecting the components of $G$. \end{proof}

 By the assumption of Theorem~\ref{thm:StrongClusterHT} and the strong Hanani--Tutte theorem, $G$ has an embedding.
 However, in this embedding, $G[B]$ does not have to be contained in a single face of $G[A]$ and vice-versa.
 Hence, we cannot guarantee that a clustered embedding of $(G,T)$ exists so easily.

 For an induced subgraph $H$ of $G$, the {\em boundary\/} of $H$ is the set of vertices in $H$ that have a neighbor in $G-H$.
-We say that an embedding $\mathcal{D}(H)$ of $H$ is {\em exposed\/} if all vertices from the boundary of $H$ are incident to the outer face of $\mathcal{D}(H)$.
+We say that an embedding $\mathcal{D}(H)$ of $H$ is {\em exposed\/} if all vertices on the boundary of $H$ are incident to the outer face of $\mathcal{D}(H)$.

 The following lemma is an easy consequence of the strong Hanani--Tutte theorem.
 It helps us to find an exposed embedding of each connected component $X$ of $G[A] \cup G[B]$.
 Later in the proof of Theorem~\ref{thm:StrongClusterHT} this allows us to remove non-essential parts of each such component $X$ and concentrate only on a subgraph $G'$ of $G$ in which both $G[A]$ and $G[B]$ are outerplanar.